DiRoots-Limited/DiRoots.Civil3D.Releases/docs/DiRootsOne-Tips.md

 ## Sort the plugins

 Arrange DiCivil tools in the sequence you prefer.
-This way, the sequence you define can help you access the tools you need more quickly.

 ![DiRoots-Tips Sort the plugins](../assets\images\Tips\DO-SortPlugins.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiCivil Package](https://diroots.com/Civil 3D-plugins/DiCivil/).</sub>